DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-12-separating-the-published-status-into-open-closed-and-scheduled.md

 Courses can be closed by setting their vacancy status to none.

-Courses with the ‘closed’ status indicates:
+A course with the ‘Closed’ status indicates:

 - the course has been published and is available on Find
 - the course does not have vacancies
-- candidates cannot apply to the course
+- the course is on Find, but candidates cannot apply to it

 Closed courses can be reopened by updating the vacancy status in Publish.